Life insurance for your family

 A summary of the benefits of getting life insurance for your family

 Some things in life simply aren’t worth worrying about.
-Like millions of parents, making sure your family are protected is no doubt your number one priority.
-Here are some of the benefits:
+And like millions of parents, making sure your family are protected is no doubt your number one priority.
+Here are some of the benefits of Legal & General life insurance:

-- Premiums from only £6 a month depending on your individual circumstances
+- Premiums from only £5 a month depending on the cover that you need and your individual circumstances

 - Your cash sum could help pay the mortgage, rent or help with everyday living expenses